 Organising a hybrid event that runs successfully means taking advantage of in-person features for those at the venue and online ones for those attending remotely.
 For example, you could create separate online networking rooms to which segments of your audience are invited so they’ll be sharing the space with peers.

 Whatever type of event marketing you decide to implement, remember you should start by checking through the Ultimate Guide to Successful Events.
+You will also benefit from our All-in-one Guide to Engaging Event Marketing which details individual event marketing steps.
 Don’t be afraid to innovate and try things as the B2B events space is always evolving and your audience may appreciate the novel approach.

 Remember if you need help along the way, Lyyti is ready to support you.
 Book your demo now to find out how.